Overview for Everest Base Camp trek with Lobuche Peak in Nepal

 A. The EBC trek with Lobuche Peak Summit is pretty hard and strenuous as a previous climbing experience or climbing skill is recommended for climbing Lobuche Peak

-Trip Itinerary of Everest Base Camp trek with Lobuche Peak in Nepal
+Everest Base Camp trek with Lobuche Peak in Nepal Itinerary

 Guests will be taken to a hotel in Kathmandu after their arrival at the airport where one of our staffs from Core Treks will pick them up.
 There will be a brief session at the Core Trek office regarding the trip after the guests have dropped off their belongings at the hotel.